hossein5inq/workwell/docs/js-sdk.md

     **Returns**

-    The `data` contains the user locale that you can use for localization purpose and the `access token` that you can use to call Workwell API to get user information.
+    The `data` contains the `user access token` that you can use to call Workwell API to get user information.
-    The `access token` can be considered as OAuth2 authorization code and access token combined.
+    The `user access token` can be considered as OAuth2 authorization code and access token combined.
     Here is an example of the `data` object:

     ```json
     {
-       "access_token":"a long string",
+       "user_access_token":"a long string"
-       "locale":"en-US"
     }
     ```